-Using network sanctions, anti-money laundering measures, prosecutions, compliance action by banks, and other tools of financial pressure, the aim is to disrupt the profit incentive for mass atrocities and oppression, and create new leverage in support of peace and human rights.
-The Sentry also undertakes high-level advocacy with policymakers around the world as well as wide-reaching education campaigns by mobilizing students, faith-based groups, public figures, and others.
+Using network sanctions, anti-money laundering measures, prosecutions, compliance action by banks, asset seizures, and other tools of financial and legal pressure, the aim is to disrupt the cost-benefit calculations of those who hijack governments for self-enrichment and create new leverage for peace, human rights, and good governance.
+The Sentry engages intensively with policymakers, law enforcement officials, and banks around the world.
+It also supports activist campaigns involving students, faith-based groups, human rights organizations, public figures, and others.